 - Both in synchronous and asynchronous settings one can expect at most time synchronization in an envelope D. Synchronization can be usefull to coordinate access to shared channels; either to avoid two senders at the same time or to make shure that sender and receiver are both awake. - With enough timing resolution, tight envelopes, and slow computation steps (or slow processors) one could expect to tottaly order a distributed computation.
+The resulting total order is not realistic and not always usefull, since it orders events that are in fact unrelated.
+Time, Logical Time and Causality Carlos Baquero Distributed Systems Group Universidade do Minho - Both in synchronous and asynchronous settings one can expect at most time synchronization in an envelope D. Synchronization can be usefull to coordinate access to shared channels; either to avoid two senders at the same time or to make shure that sender and receiver are both awake. - With enough timing resolution, tight envelopes, and slow computation steps (or slow processors) one could expect to tottaly order a distributed computation.
 The resulting total order is not realistic and not always usefull, since it orders events that are in fact unrelated. - Even on physical systems real time total ordering is not always consistent for diferent observers.